MBS1984/CCWSIM/README.md

 ## CCWSIM: An Efficient and Fast Wavelet-Based CCSIM for Binary Characterization in Large-Scale Geological Domains

+### We propose a new implementation of Multiple-point simulation that combines CCSIM with the Discrete Wavelet Transform (DWT) to rapidly simulate grids with millions of cells.
+Beyond its computational efficiency, the proposed methodology prioritizes the maintenance of spatial continuity and adherence to data conditioning principles to a considerable degree.

 #### -Schematic illustration of the identification and reconstruction of best-matched patterns using the CCW score map in CCWSIM algorithm.

 <p align="center">